secretstartups/handbook/customer-success/pre-sales-post-sales-transition/index.html.md

 The SA may also be involved, as needed and at the discretion of the SA & their manager, to support customer enablement, EBR delivery, product demo, or other customer-facing activities for which the CSM may ask for assistance.

-## Re-Engaging the SAL/AE and SA
+## Re-Engaging the SAE/AE and SA

-Common to both Enterprise and Commercial activity, there are instances where the CSM will need to reengage the SAL/AE and SA.
+Common to both Enterprise and Commercial activity, there are instances where the CSM will need to reengage the SAE/AE and SA.
 Here are a few examples of customer requests the CSM can listen for in order to reengage them:

-  - Development of expansion plans with the SAL and CSM leading to tier upgrades
+  - Development of expansion plans with the SAE and CSM leading to tier upgrades
   - A POV, product evaluation, RFP, or security begins for a "new" single team or an enterprise-wide tier upgrade not for renewal purposes
   - SAs may assist CSMs with an existing customer team on an exception basis.
 SA leadership approval is required.
     - Customer enablement assistance when specifically requested by the CSM team